werf/werf/docs/pages/guides/advanced_build/multi_images_application.md

 Often a single application consists of several microservices.
 It can be microservices built using different technologies and programming languages.
 E.g., a Yii application which has logic application and worker application.
 The common practice is to place Dockerfiles into separate directories.
 So, with Dockerfile, you can't describe all components of the application in one file.
 As you need to describe image configuration in separate files, you can't share a part of configuration between images.

-Werf allows describing all images of a project in a one config.
+werf allows describing all images of a project in a one config.
 This approach gives you more convenience.

 In this article, we will build an example application — [AtSea Shop](https://github.com/dockersamples/atsea-sample-shop-app), to demonstrate how to describe multiple images in a one config.

 ## Requirements

-* Installed [Werf dependencies]({{ site.baseurl }}/documentation/guides/installation.html#install-dependencies) on the host system.
+* Installed [werf dependencies]({{ site.baseurl }}/documentation/guides/installation.html#install-dependencies) on the host system.
 * Installed [Multiwerf](https://github.com/flant/multiwerf) on the host system.

 ### Select werf version